CSA-FEDERATE/Proposed-BuildingBlocks/utils/README_base.md

 ## Implementation of new BBs

-New BB should be implemented using the [BB_Template](/utils/BB_Template.md).
+- New BB should be implemented using the [BB_Template](/utils/BB_Template.md).
+- If you create a folder without content, put a .gitkeep into the folder.
+- Whitespaces in Folders: "-" (Dash)
+- Whitespaces in Files: "_" (Underscore)

 Abbreviations have to be added to the [abbreviation list](/utils/Abbreviations.md).

-Whitespaces in Folders: "-" (Dash)
-Whitespaces in Files: "_" (Underscore)

 When a new BB or folder is added to the libary, the structure in the README can be updated using the [README Generator](/scripts/readme_generator.py).
 To adjust contents of the README other than the Navigation, change them in the [README_base file](/utils/README_base.md).
 The Navigation will be inserted at the "## Navigation" flag in the [README_base file](/utils/README_base.md).

-If you create a folder without content, put a .gitkeep into the folder.
+> [!CAUTION]
+> If you don't follow the structure correctly the automatic structure generation will not work!

+### Automatic README generation

+The README gets automatically updated when a pull request is merged to the main branch.

+> [!Warning]
+>If your github account was created before July 18, 2017, automatic creation of the README will not work.
+Please update the README maually by running the readme_generator.py file and creating a pull request to the main branch"

 ### Folder Structure